Find The Right Lot Types in Perth

 Squat lots are more square than rectangular and shorter than standard lots, usually measuring 25m (or less) deep.
 Though this shorter block depth can mean smaller size, they are still almost as versatile as a standard lot, as they can typically vary from 12.5 to 15 metres wide.

 Rear-loaded or rear-access lots are often 10m of frontage or less.
 This thinner block size means that there isn’t room for a garage at the front elevation and so it needs to be at the back of the block.
 Garage access is usually via a laneway at the rear of the lot.
+Read our post: what is a rear strata home for more details.
+You can also view our rear strata home designs.

 Any block of land that is not rectangular is considered an irregular lot.
 These lots can come in all sorts of shapes and sizes.
 These lots often require an entirely custom-designed home due to their irregular shape, but the upside is that these lots are often cheaper than the standard ones.